bitnami/charts/bitnami/mongodb/README.md

 ## Enabling SSL/TLS

-This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the MONGODB_EXTRA_FLAGS and MONGODB_CLIENT_EXTRA_FLAGS environment variables, together with thecorrect MONGODB_ADVERTISED_HOSTNAME.
+This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the MONGODB_EXTRA_FLAGS and MONGODB_CLIENT_EXTRA_FLAGS environment variables, together with the correct MONGODB_ADVERTISED_HOSTNAME.
 To enable full TLS encryption set tls.enabled to true

 ### Generating the self-signed cert via pre install helm hooks